 Whether it was a parent, teacher, grandparent, uncle, aunt, friend, boss, sister, brother, classmate, or co-worker, at some point, everyone has been affected by damaging remarks, criticism, physical abuse, harassment, or sexual abuse.

-You may think it extreme to say that we are all in recovery, but you don’t have to be a mathematician to add up the numbers: one in five women is a victim of sexual abuse, one in ten adults is addicted to alcohol, and one in four women is likely to experience domestic violence during her life.
-Then there are all the other issues flying under the radar, like elder abuse, bullying, and living with someone who is suffering from depression, guilt, or anxiety.
+You may think it extreme to say that we are all in recovery, but you don’t have to be a mathematician to add up the numbers: at least one in four women is a victim of sexual abuse, one in ten adults is addicted to alcohol, and one in four women is likely to experience domestic violence during her life.
+Then there are all the other issues flying under the radar, like elder abuse, bullying, and living with someone dealing with depression, guilt, hoarding, or addiction.

 Each person who is directly affected by these issues indirectly affects many more.
 And how could that be otherwise?
 Even the kindest soul reacts to abuse either by taking it out on others, himself, or both.